moleculeInterface

 - Interfaces don’t specify if they are scoped or not.
 Write your molecules accordingly.

-- Bindings to interfaces have to be done in injectors.
+- Bindings to interfaces have to be done in injectors using the

 - If you have a default implementation for an interface, then just use a